sunaku/dasht/README.md

 ### dasht-query-line(1)

-    Usage: dasht-query-line QUERY [DOCSET...]
+    Usage: dasht-query-line [QUERY] [DOCSET...]

-Searches for the given QUERY in [Dash] docsets whose names loosely match the given DOCSETs and prints the results in groups of four lines, in this order:
+Searches for the given QUERY in [Dash] docsets whose names loosely match the given DOCSETs (or in all installed [Dash] docsets if no DOCSETs are specified) and then prints the results in groups of four lines, in the following order:

     name = VALUE    # value of the token that matched the QUERY type = VALUE    # type of the token, as defined in the docset